chucklever/i-d-rpc-tls-pseudoflavors/draft-cel-nfsv4-rpc-tls-pseudoflavors.md

 serves as authentication for securing pseudo-flavors that require mutual peer authentication.

-The RPC-with-TLS specification requires the use of TLS session encryption, so the presence of TLS under an RPC transport is enough to secure pseudo-flavors that require encryption.
+The RPC-with-TLS specification requires the use of peer authentication and TLS session encryption, so the presence of TLS under an RPC transport is enough to secure pseudo-flavors that require both mutual peer authentication and encryption.

+Moreover, in the particular case of TLS, when a handshake fails, both peers are made aware of the failure reason via the Finished message.
+The failure reason can then be communicated to the RPC consumer and the local administrator to enable specific corrective action.

+For instance, an RPC server's local security policy might require that the RPC client's IP address or hostname match its certificates Subject Alt Name (SAN).
+This is not always possible if the client's IP address and hostname are assigned dynamically.
+When such a server causes a handshake failure, the administrators can be made aware that the server's SAN policy restricted access, and corrective action can then be taken.

 ## SSHv2 Channel Binding